 Icarus— The real world of anti-doping

-International sports lawyer Paul Greene, who has handled some of the world’s highest profile anti-doping matters over the past decade and was involved in the appeals to the Court of Arbitration for Sport in Switzerland related to the subject matter of Icarus, details the real world of anti-doping.
-Presented as part of the 2020 National Week of Science on Screen.
+International sports lawyer Paul Greene, who has handled some of the world’s highest profile anti-doping matters over the past decade and was involved in the appeals to the Court of Arbitration for Sport in Switzerland related to the subject matter of Icarus, shares his experiences in and insights on the real world of anti-doping.

 When American filmmaker and cyclist Bryan Fogel plunges into a vast doping operation involving a Russian scientist—now Putin's most-wanted whistleblower—the two realize they hold the power to reveal the biggest international sports scandal in living memory.